sunitdhopte/sunitdhopte/README.md

 <h1 align="center">Hi 👋, I'm Sunit Kalpana Dhopte</h1>
 <h3 align="center">A passionate frontend developer from India.
 In a day-night shifting wave of getting hands on Python,Javascript and many more.</h3>

-- 🔭 I’m currently working on **Face Recognition And Anti-Spoofing.**
+- 🔭 I’m currently working on **Crop Disease Detection Recommender System And Research Paper.**

 - 🌱 I’m currently learning **Advanced Python in Machine Learning and Data Science.**